Amazon Reigns Google Searches

 Even being on top in search it has other organic occurrences on the first page.
 In about half of the search cases, the results on the first page have more than one result for amazon.
-It has at least one product image in 95% of searches where google searches include images in search results.
-There is a one product image in 95 percent of the image boxes shown for searches where it ranked top in Google search results with images.
+It has at least one product image in 95% of searches whereas google searches include images in search results.
+There is one product image in 95 percent of the image boxes shown for searches where it ranked top in Google search results with images.

 Amazon is also aggressively using Google Ad Words and Google Shopping Ads, which are surely a paid phenomenon.
 It is a very effective way to show products in search results.
 It means that Amazon’s paid product advertising on Google is competing with organic keyword searches.
-Amazon’s appearance in Google shopping box is about 31% of the analysis of the keyword which seems to be a very well placed position to attract customer clicks.
+Amazon’s appearance in the Google shopping box is about 31% of the analysis of the keyword which seems to be a very well-placed position to attract customer clicks.